gto76/python-cheatsheet/README.md

 Imports
 -------
-**Mechanism that makes code in one module available to another module.**
+**Mechanism that makes code in one file available to another file.**

 ```python
 import <module>            # Imports a built-in or '<module>.py'.